TannerCoker/SpaceAdventure3398/README.md

 > stages and will encounter boss fights and more difficult enemies along their travels.
 The game will save the top scores of
 > all players across multiple play sessions which is viewable in the scoreboard.
 Players can also find some settings and will be
 > able to tweak some gameplay settings through a settings area which is on the main menu.
-> We're making this game so that we can further develop our skills as programmers but make it entertaining for others to enjoy.
+> We're making this game so that we can further develop our skills as programmers but make it entertaining for anybody to enjoy.
-> The game is for whoever may be interested in playing our arcade, space game.
+> The game would be for an audience of many or people who just want to play a fun arcade style game.

 ## Table of contents
 * [General info](#general-info)